-I. INTRODUCTION
+I. Introduction

 The National Science Foundation's (NSF) Directorate for Computer and Information Science and Engineering (CISE) is continuing its support of research expansion for Minority-Serving Institutions (MSIs).
-The goal of the CISE-MSI program is to broaden participation by increasing the number of research projects from MSIs funded by the CISE programs noted in Section II.
+The goal of the CISE MSI program is to broaden participation by increasing the number of research projects from MSIs funded by the CISE programs noted in Section II.
 Program Description.
 MSIs are central to inclusive excellence: they foster innovation, cultivate current and future undergraduate and graduate computer and information science and engineering talent, and bolster long-term U.S. competitiveness.
-For the purposes of this solicitation, MSIs include Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and Tribal College & Universities (TCUs).
-This solicitation has adopted the MSIs definitions from the U.S. Department of Education and the National Academies of Sciences, Engineering and Medicine[1].
+This solicitation has adopted the MSI definitions from the U.S. Department of Education and the National Academies of Sciences, Engineering and Medicine1.

-As noted in a recent National Science Board report, The Skilled Technical Workforce[2], broadening participation efforts must promote the inclusion of domestic talent (women, African American/Black, Hispanic/Latinx, Native American, and others) to expand and nurture undergraduate and graduate education and research.
-Given the role of HBCUs and HSIs in educating Black and Hispanic engineering students, recent reports call for more investment to support strategies to bolster long-term commitments and investments in STEM and other initiatives at MSIs[3].
+As noted in a recent National Science Board report, The Skilled Technical Workforce2, broadening participation efforts must also promote the inclusion of domestic talent to expand and nurture undergraduate and graduate education and research.
+Given the role of MSIs in educating such diverse students, recent reports call for more investment to support strategies to bolster long-term commitments and investments in STEM and other initiatives at MSIs3.

-This solicitation has been informed by a series of CISE MSI workshops that took place in 2019 and 2020 involving HBCU, HSI, and TCU faculty.
+This solicitation has been informed by a series of CISE MSI workshops that took place in 2019, 2020 and 2021.
 In those workshops, MSI faculty outlined initial research ideas and generated three key recommendations to better understand research capacity at MSIs: (a) while MSI faculty have the opportunity to submit proposals to NSF/CISE programs, there is a need to develop research capacity, infrastructure, and proposal development support to promote success; (b) research capacity and support at MSIs span a wide range within and across different organizations, requiring diverse types of support; and (c) there is a need for NSF/CISE to better understand organizational context from the MSI community and the impacts for points (a) and (b).